Francis-Fan-create/SCaSML/README.md

-# ScaML-Experiment
+# ScaSML-Experiment

 -------

-This is the repository for our paper ScaML for high dimensional semilinear PDE solving
+This is the repository for our paper ScaSML for high dimensional semilinear PDE solving
 ## Quick start
 To Do